Modeling Extremes with d-max-decreasing Neural Networks: Parameter Estimation

-In light of above, we can learn the Pickands dependence function $A(\mathbf{w})$ by fitting the model $A(\mathbf{w}; \theta)$ to samples $Z_w$ using MLE.
-This can be done by training the ICNN modeling $A(\mathbf{w}; \theta)$ with stochastic gradient descent (SGD) to match the data points $Z_w$ as follows:
+Then, we have: $\mathbb{P} \left[ Z_w > z\right] = e^{- z A(\mathbf{w})}$ (for the full derivation, see Section 3 of \cite{segers_gudendorf_copulas}).
+This transformation casts the original multi-dimensional distribution into the new variables $Z_w$ that are exponentially distributed with rate parameter given by the Pickands dependence function $A(\mathbf{w})$.
+From this transformation, we can fit the model $A_{\bm \theta}(\mathbf{w})$ to samples $Z_w$ using MLE.
+This can be done by training the model $A_{\bm \theta}(\mathbf{w})$ with stochastic gradient descent (SGD) to match the data points $Z_w$ as follows: